Exclusive: FOI Requests Unearth Thus Far Unknown Extent Of UK Government's COVID Vaccine Waste

 Total tops 80,000,000 doses, estimates nearly half a billion pounds of taxpayer cash...

-1st Discarded FOI Request
+1st FOI Request

+UKHSA disclosed that between November 2020 and August 21, 2023, it disposed of 732,060 COVID-19 vaccines.
 Despite their best efforts to manage “supply effectively”, the disposals were mainly due to products “reaching their expiry date”.
+The agency confessed that the total could be an underestimate as it excludes “wastage at NHS vaccination sites”.

 According to The Office for National Statistics (ONS), 93.6% of the UK population is COVID vaccinated with at least one dose.
 There were hundreds if not thousands of vaccination sites stationed across the UK throughout 2020 to 2022.
-Undisclosed disposals could be considerable.

 Both the UK government and associated agencies, including UKHSA, have been reluctant to reveal the amount of taxpayer money spent on Covid vaccines.
+However, based on available data, the cost estimates per dose are approximately £20 for Pfizer/BioNTech, £19 for Moderna, and £3 for AstraZeneca.

 Total Estimated Cost of Discarded Vaccines